Verruca? We know how much you hate having one (or more) on your foot! We hear about it every week in our practice.

 Duct tape is a HUGE no-no!
 It's an industrial product that contains chemical components that can irritate the skin, especially of little feet.

 Tea tree oil?
 No, this is a volatile essential oil that does not contain any particular ingredient that will resolve a verruca, although it may cause localised skin irritation.

 Freeze sprays, corn plasters and over the counter acids also haven't worked, but perhaps made the skin sore and uncomfortable?

 Verrucae can be unsightly and cause a lot of distress to our patients.
 There is still a stigma attached to having a verruca and causes many of our patients to hide their feet away or avoid certain situations where their feet may be bare and on show.A range of different treatment methods are available to treat verrucae, the selection of which treatment is best suited to an individual patient will be made once the podiatrist has discussed the symptoms caused by the verruca, size and type of lesion and age of the patient.
-Cryotherapy (freezing), chemical therapy, Falknor's needling or Swift therapy are all treatment options available at this practice.
+Cryotherapy (freezing) or Swift therapy are both treatment options available at this practice.
 We use products suitable for children too.

 We are pleased to announce that we are able to offer a breakthrough new treatment of verruca's called SWIFT.

 SWIFT is the quick, clean new treatment, that unlike cryotherapy, salicylic acid or laser does not break the skin and eliminates the need for dressings, bandages or down time from activities or sports.
 SWIFT can be used on most patients with few exceptions.
 With a high success rate we can already tell this will be a very popular choice of treatment with our patients.